Xavier Simons

-Xavier Levi Simons (born 20 February 2003) is an English professional footballer who plays as a midfielder for EFL Championship club Hull City.
-He previously played for Premier League club Chelsea.
+Xavier Levi Simons (born 20 February 2003) is an English professional footballer who plays as a midfielder for EFL League One club Bolton Wanderers.

+Early life

+Simons is of Dutch descent on his father's side and Sri Lankan descent on his mother's side through his grandfather.
+Simons is second cousin of Portsmouth midfielder Andre Dozzell.

 Club career

 Chelsea

 Simons signed for Chelsea in 2016 from local rivals Brentford.
 He made his Chelsea debut on 22 December 2021 in the quarterfinals of the EFL Cup, starting in a 2–0 win against his former club at Brentford Community Stadium.

-Loan to Hull City
+Hull City

 On 1 September 2022, he moved on loan to Hull City for the season.
-On 16 March it was announced that the deal had been made permanent.
+On 16 March 2023, it was announced that Simons would join Hull City permanently in July.
+He scored his first goal for the club on 23 October 2024 in the 1–1 home draw against Burnley.

+Fleetwood Town (loan)

+On 1 September 2023, Simons joined EFL League One club Fleetwood Town on loan for the remainder of the 2023–24 season.
+On 20 April 2024, Simons scored his first goal for Fleetwood Town.

+Wycombe Wanderers (loan)

+On 3 February 2025, Simons moved on loan to Wycombe Wanderers for the remainder of the 2024–25 season.

+Bolton Wanderers

+On 12 June 2025, it was announced that Simons had moved to Bolton Wanderers on a four-year contract for an undisclosed fee from Hull City.

 International career

 Having represented England from U15 through to U17 level, Simons made his U19 debut as a substitute in a 3–1 win over Republic of Ireland during 2022 UEFA European Under-19 Championship qualification at the Bescot Stadium on 23 March 2022.

+On 21 May 2023, Simons was added to the England squad for the 2023 FIFA U-20 World Cup as a replacement for the injured Aaron Ramsey.
+He made his U20 debut as a substitute in the opening game of the tournament, a 1–0 victory over Tunisia.